 Probably the most interesting announcement was the new DGX2 which Jensen profiled as the world’s largest GPU, 10x faster than the DGX1.
 The system sports 16 Tesla V100’s, 81,920 CUDA cores, 8x100Gbit Ethernet or IB networking, 30TB of physical capacity, delivering 2PFlops of compute power and 14.4TBytes/second aggregate throughput.
 Weighing in at 350lbs it is the super-heavyweight of processing, with a price tag of $399K.

-A single DGX2 is capable of ingesting data at 100GBytes per second (8 x100Gbit Ethernet or EDR InfiniBand) which is going to require a massively parallel high-performance file system to keep the GPU node saturated.
-But when you look at the field of possible candidates only one file system can deliver single client performance to the DGX2 – WekaIO Matrix.
+A single DGX2 is capable of ingesting data at 100GBytes per second (8 x100Gbit Ethernet or EDR InfiniBand) which is going to require a massively parallel high-performance file system to keep the GPU nodes saturated.
+But when you look at the field of possible candidates only one file system can deliver full performance to a single DGX2 client – WekaIO Matrix.

 NFS = Not For Speed